by G. Jack Urso

 Nana Fran was patiently helping me put together a puzzle of the main cast from Family Affair, the treacly, saccharine-sweet sitcom, which ran from 1966 to 1971, starring Brian Keith, Sabastian Cabot, Johnny Whitaker, Anissa Jones, and Kathy Garver.
 The show pretty much defined the stock sitcom with a laugh track and where all the world’s problems, no matter how serious, were resolved in thirty minutes — or maybe in a special two-parter during sweeps week.
 Every generation has its share of these shows.
 In the 1970s, it was The Brady Bunch.
-In the 1980s, it was Punky Brewster.
+In the 1980s, it was The Cosby Show.
 In the 1990s, it was Saved by the Bell and Full House, among others.
 For me, born in 1964, it was Family Affair.
-All of the aforementioned shows, including Family Affair, have had reboots or spinoffs that met with varying degrees of success.
+Many of the aforementioned shows, including Family Affair, have had reboots or spinoffs that met with varying degrees of success.
 Instead of creating new memories, TV networks recreate the past and hope to capture the lost magic and fanbase, though mostly the lost advertising dollars.

 The kids on Family Affair were about the same ages as me and my brother and sister.
 My sister, in fact, even had a Mrs. Beasley Doll just like Anissa Jones’ character Buffy.
 With the switch from black and white broadcasting to full color in the 1965-1966 seasons, Family Affair was among the first shows to take advantage of the technology, drawing in its young viewers with color-saturated film stock.

 My spatial abilities were never really good, and at six years old the 125-piece puzzle far beyond my capabilities.
 Still, I can remember being entranced by the image on the box, a beach scene with Jody and Buffy playfully covering up a dozing Mr. French with sand while Cissy and Uncle Bill come out of the surf in the background.
-It reminded me of our family’s annual summer vacations at Wildwood Beach, New Jersey — a perfect family enjoying a lazy summer day without a care in the world.
+It reminded me of our family’s annual summer vacations at Wildwood Beach, New Jersey, in the 1960s — a perfect family enjoying a lazy summer day without a care in the world.

 It stuck out because I sensed at even that early age all was not right with my parent’s marriage.
 My dad, bless his otherwise kind heart, had a few affairs.
 My mother, suffering PTSD from her experiences as a child in Nazi-occupied Sicily and abuse from her father, as well as dealing with my dad, would lash out — sometimes physically.
 A full-blown Sicilian meltdown is a natural disaster all unto itself.
 Some variation of this situation has been played out in millions of American homes and it is not uncommon for children to latch onto some TV show that gives a glimpse of something better, something almost perfect, no matter how fake and make-believe we know it is.